kohlhofer/Crossings/chapters/chapter-11.md

 The river moves, slow and indifferent, carrying branches, leaves, the night's debris.
 A bottle bobs past, then a piece of wood worn smooth by water.
 Something red catches on the dock post—fabric, faded and torn, freed from whatever held it upstream.
 All flows downstream, toward the sea.

 The air stays cool with night's remnants, carrying the scent of mud and dew-wet grass.
 Mist clings to the water's surface, thin wisps rising and dissolving.
-The last fireflies blink out as their night watch ends.
 A dog barks somewhere in the sleeping town, then falls silent.
 The wind picks up, stirring the moisture-heavy leaves of the cottonwoods.

 He stands, brushes dirt from his pants, listens to the hush over the water.
 The dock creaks beneath his feet, old wood still holding night's chill.
 He checks the fishing line—still empty, hook clean and waiting.